phgelado/L-AbbeFaria-/README.md

 Abbe Faria is a fine-tuned Mistral model that serves as an advisor and mentor, fine-tuned on synthetically generated conversations between two Mistral personnas, a younger and older version of the same person and their advice.

 > Abbe Faria: Here is your final lesson - do not commit the crime for which you now serve the sentence.
-God said, Vengeance is mine.
+God said, Vengeance is mine. [space][space]
- Edmond Dantes: I don't believe in God.
- Abbe Faria: It doesn't matter.
-He believes in you >
+ Edmond Dantes: I don't believe in God. [space][space] Abbe Faria: It doesn't matter.
+He believes in you > [space][space]